How to Fix Your Own Credit

 This post may contain affiliate links.
 Feel free to view my disclosure here.

 Fixing your credit can be similar to working to lose weight.
 It requires time and perseverance.
-There is no quick fix for a bad credit record.
+There is no quick fix for having bad credit.
 Effective credit repair allows you to access lower interest rates and better credit terms when borrowing for personal expenses or to grow your business.
-In this post, I’ll be sharing tips on how to fix your own credit.
+In this post, I’ll share tips on how to fix your credit.

 Understand Your Credit Score